33 Parts of a Roof: Diagrammed to Understand

 Not all houses will bear a skylight, but those who are luxury seekers might opt to install a skylight on their roofs.
 These are windows placed on the roof and will allow natural light to get inside the interior.
 Keep in mind that skylight installation is tricky and must be durable enough to withstand any weather changes.

 Where does the rainwater on your roof go?
 Well, houses are fitted with gutters to perform the water extraction from the roof to the ground.
+You shouldn't allow your house to go for long without gutters.
 Mostly made of galvanized metal, gutters are attached to the eaves to take out all the excess water on your roof.

 Gutters of all designs tend to get clogged too often, so you must know how to care for the gutters.
 This usually means climbing up with a ladder and digging leaves out of them a few times during autumn, unless you have some sort of "gutter guard" installed or don't have trees around your home.